Frequently Asked Questions

 I’m taking continuing education courses and need academic accommodations.
 What do I do?

 When registering for a continuing education course, indicate your accommodation request on the registration form.
-In addition, you must contact Continuing Education Office AND the Associate Director in the Office of Disability Services with your specific accommodation needs.
+In addition, you must contact Continuing Education Office AND Office of Disability Services with your specific accommodation needs.
 Please note that at least 2 weeks notice is needed to ensure adequate time for accommodations.